jallajs/jalla/README.md

 probably want to add custom caching middleware or an external caching layer ontop of your server for optimal performance.

-##### Setting up caching on Cloudflare with jalla
+##### Setting up Cloudflare caching with jalla
-Cloudflares free teir is an excellent complement to jalla for caching HTML responses.
+Cloudflares free tier is an excellent complement to jalla for caching HTML responses.
 You'll need to setup Cloudflare to
-[cache everything][cloudflare-cache-guide] and to respect exiting cache headers.
+[cache everything][cloudflare-cache-guide] and to respect existing cache headers.
 This means you'll be able to tell Cloudflare which responses to cache and for how long by setting the `s-maxage` header.

 However, when publishing a new version of your webpage or when the cache should be invalidated due to some external service update, you'll need to purge the